virocon-organization/viroconweb/README.md

 ```
 git clone https://github.com/ahaselsteiner/viroconweb
 ```
-in your shell (your shell could be bash if you are using a Mac or cmx.exe if you are using Windows;
+in your shell (your shell could be Bash if you are using a Mac or cmd.exe if you are using Windows;
 [wikipedia entry for shell](https://en.wikipedia.org/wiki/Command-line_interface#Modern_usage_as_an_operating_system_shell)).